ThomasVrancken/info9023-mlops/README.md

 ## Exam

-You can find a practice exam in the [exams/practice_exam_june_2024.pdf](exams/practice_exam_june_2024.pdf) document.
+The exam will take the form of an oral exam in whih you will have to answer a series of 4-5 questions based on a case study.
+You will have 30 minutes to prepare your answer and then 20 minutes to present them.
+The questions will be based on the course material and tools you used during the project.
+You can see what you need to know and what is not needed at the end of each lecture.
+You can also find a practice exam in the [exams/practice_exam_june_2024.pdf](exams/practice_exam_june_2024.pdf) document.

+You will receive an email with a Doodle link to select your preferred exam slot.
+It will be **first come first serve**.
+The exam will take place on **31/05/2024**.

-The PhD students are exempted from the exam.
+The PhD students are exempt from the exam.
 They will be graded on the project only.

 ## Resources